vassomak/Vowel-Cepstrum-Analysis/README.md

 Female          | 220   | 230 | 249 | 232 | 274
 Male            | 127   | 133 | 148 | 125 | 151

+* In the Cepstrum sector, more peaks are observed at female vowels compared to the male ones.
+This probably happens because the female voice has a more "breathy" quality, which, in the Cepstrum domain, is translated as noise, while the masculine Cepstrum is smoother.